 - Through a phone call to the customer

-- Through an email reminder or a physical letter by post
+- Through an email reminder for payment or a physical letter by post

 - Through an automated email drip campaign

 If you still haven’t received payment after following up, you can hire a collections agency.
 This is the last resort, but it can help you get the money that you are owed.

 Sell wholesale on Shopify and increase your product sales!

 Try the Wholesale Pricing Discount app for Free!

 Tips for offering Net Payment Terms

 Now that we’ve gone over what net terms are and why they can be so beneficial, let’s take a look at a few things you should keep in mind while offering net terms to your customers:

 Make sure that your invoices or contracts clearly state the net payment terms you are offering.
 This will maintain the transparency between you and your customer about payment due dates and other terms.